 Adding or Dropping a Course

 A student may add a course during the time specified in the class schedule.
 To add a course the student must obtain a Class Scheduling Form from the Office of the University Registrar.

 The grade of W will be assigned to any student officially dropping a course by the date stated in the class schedule (end of the tenth week of classes in the fall and spring semesters and end of the third week during summer sessions).
 No student is eligible to receive a W without completing the official drop process by this deadline.
 After the drop date listed in the class schedule, a student will not be allowed to drop a course.
 A change of section or a change to or from audit is a change of registration and requires that the add/drop process be followed.

-Students should be aware that dropping courses may affect their eligibility for financial assistance.
+Students should be aware that dropping courses may affect their eligibility for financial assistance and other benefits.

 If a student should drop all courses for a given semester or term, a Withdrawal Form must be processed.
 Refer to the following paragraph.

 Withdrawal from the University